Pole-Engineering/Docs/docs/assembly-guide/crossant/gantry.md

  >![Gantry](../../../static/img/gantry-assembly/motorshaftassembly.png)

  ### b) Motor Mounts
- > - Now, you need to mount the stepper motor to the [motor mount](https://github.com/Pole-Engineering/Crossant-235/blob/main/STLs/Gantry/xy_motor_mount_x4.stl) using four M3x25mm bolts.
+ > - Now, mount the stepper motor to the [motor mount](https://github.com/Pole-Engineering/Crossant-235/blob/main/STLs/Gantry/xy_motor_mount_x4.stl) using four M3x20mm bolts.
 Also, don't forget to prepare the M4x20 screws and T-nuts to secure the motor mounts to the frame.
  > - This step is common for both assemblies and repeat this process for 4 times.
  >
  >![Gantry](../../../static/img/gantry-assembly/motormount1.PNG)

   ### c) Top & Bottom Shaft Supports
- > - Next, you need to prepare the top and bottom shaft supports.
-You will press-fit 625ZZ or 625RS2 bearings into the 3D printed parts to ensure a secure fit.
+ > - Next, prepare the top and bottom shaft supports.
+Press-fit 625ZZ or 625RS2 bearings into the 3D printed parts to ensure a secure fit.
 Also, don't forget to prepare the M4x8 screws and T-nuts to secure the motor mounts to the frame.
  > - This step is common for both assemblies and repeat this process for all the top and bottom shaft supports.
  >
  >![Gantry](../../../static/img/gantry-assembly/topshear.png)

    ### d) Fixed Rails
- > - Prepare the bolts and T-nuts that will be used to secure the rails to the frame, you need to first get them ready for installation
+ > - Prepare the bolts and T-nuts that will be used to secure the rails to the frame, first get them ready for installation
  > - You need to prepare all the 4 fixed rails.
  >
  >![Gantry](../../../static/img/gantry-assembly/fixed-rails-assembly.png)